-- i.
-Undergraduate Minor in Nuclear Engineering - ii.
-Masters Non-Thesis in Nuclear Engineering - iii.
+- I. Undergraduate Minor in Nuclear Engineering - II.
+Masters Non-Thesis in Nuclear Engineering - III.
 Ph.D. in Nuclear Engineering

-The Nuclear Engineering Program (UNEP) is equipped with 5,000 sq. ft. of radiation measurement facilities including a new alpha spectrometer, high purity germanium (HPGe) radiation detector, liquid scintillation detector, and a staff to maintain those facilities.
+The Nuclear Engineering Program (UNEP) is equipped with 5,000 sq. ft. of radiation measurement facilities including a new alpha spectrometer, high purity germanium (HPGe) radiation detectors, liquid scintillation detector, and a staff to maintain those facilities.
 UNEP also supports a 100kW TRIGA reactor, a high energy radiation detection laboratory, and radiochemistry facilities.
 The UNEP is establishing itself as a premier nuclear forensics institution.
-Centrally located in the Southwest, the U has great access and collaborations with five national laboratories: LANL, INL, Sandia, LLNL, and PNNL.
+Centrally located in the Southwest, the U has great access and collaborations with five national laboratories: LANL, INL, SNL, LLNL, and PNNL.
 This provides students with numerous opportunities to perform internships and for national lab personnel to serve on student advisory committees.

-This handbook provides the current minimum requirements pertaining to our minor and graduate programs.
-It is important to recognize that University of Utah Graduate School policies states "the supervisory committee is responsible for approving the student's academic program, preparing and judging the qualifying examinations subject to departmental policy, approving the thesis or dissertation subject, reading and approving the thesis or dissertation, and administering and judging the final oral examination (thesis or dissertation defense)."
-Thus, final graduate degree requirements may exceed the stated minimum depending on the background of the student related to their research.
+This graduate handbook provides the current minimum requirements pertaining to our program.
+It is important to recognize that University of Utah Graduate School policies state "the supervisory committee is responsible for approving the student's academic program, preparing and judging the qualifying examinations subject to departmental policy, approving the thesis or dissertation subject, reading and approving the thesis or dissertation, and administering and judging the final oral examination (thesis or dissertation defense)."
+Thus, final degree requirements may exceed the minimum depending on the background of the student related to their research.